wix-incubator/wix-rest-docs/app-management/guides/About the Editor Deep Link API.md

 # About the Editor Deep Link API

-This API generates a URL that adds an app’s components to a site owner’s site directly in the Editor.
-The API can be used to add a Custom Element together with its Settings panel.
+This API generates a URL that will open the Editor and add an App's [Custom Element](https://devforum.wix.com/kb/en/article/create-a-custom-element) component to the user's page.
+If the App doesn't have a Custom Element component, the URL just opens the Editor.

 > Note:
 > The Custom Element is currently in beta testing, and is not available to all users.
 If you would like to request access, please submit a proposal.

 ## Terminology

-**Editor Deep Link** - A link that sends a site owner to the Editor, adding an app’s components directly to the page.
+- **Custom Element** - A website component that contains a custom script as well as custom parameters with UI control elements in a Settings panel.

-[Custom Element](https://devforum.wix.com/kb/en/article/create-a-custom-element) - A website component that contains a custom script as well as custom parameters with UI control elements in a Settings panel.
+- **Editor Deep Link** - A link that sends a site owner to the Editor, adding a Custom Element components directly to the page.

 ## Use Cases

-The Editor Deep Link API generates a URL that adds components to a site.
+The Editor Deep Link API generates a URL that opens the Editor and adds Custom Element components to a page.
 It can be used in the following ways.

-### Use Case 1: Add Components to a Page
+### Use Case 1: Open the Editor

-The authorization token containing your App ID is used to generate a URL that adds the app’s components to a site owner's page.
-No body is required.
+Calling the API for an App that doesn't have a Custom Element component generates a URL that just opens the Editor.
+It isn't nececasry to include any paramteters in the body of the request.

 #### Request